 Additionally, students must have a 3.0 GPA, and a TOEFL score of 550, if applicable.

-The Summer 2014 application deadline has passed.
-The Summer 2015 application deadline is December 1, 2014, and will be made available later this year.
+The Summer 2015 application deadline has passed.
+The Summer 2016 application will open in Fall 2015.

 In order to complete the online application, you will need to have the following information available: